xotiic4201/rR6X-XScan/readme.md

-Here's the **fixed and improved README** with the paid/source code info added:

----

 # 🎮 R6X CYBERSCAN - Anti-Cheat Scanner for Rainbow Six Siege

 > **The only PC checker you'll ever need for R6 Siege**